 Palestinian refugees fall under the purview of the United Nations, with the United Nations Relief and Works Agency–more commonly referred to as the UNRWA–supporting 19 refugee camps within the West Bank alone.
 Conditions in these camps such as Al Fawwar or Al Arroub are notoriously cramped and uncomfortable, lacking necessities, services, and infrastructure including hospitals and enough schools to accommodate the camp populations adequately.

-Volunteers with Palestinian refugees can stay from 1-12 weeks in Hebron, West Bank and they can choose their preferred starting and ending dates.
-The center hosts volunteers year-round for anyone interested in working with Palestinian refugees in the West Bank, takes an interest in political science, human rights or the political situation of the Middle East, would like to pursue a career in teaching, or is simply looking for ways to give back.
+Volunteers with Palestinian refugees can stay from 1 to 12 weeks in Hebron, West Bank, and they can choose their preferred starting and ending dates.
+The center hosts volunteers year-round for anyone interested in working with Palestinian refugees in the West Bank, taking an interest in political science, human rights, or the political situation of the Middle East, pursuing a career in teaching, or simply looking for ways to give back.

 While we operate our Palestinian Refugees Program year-round (Summer, Winter, Fall, and Spring), we also have summer volunteer programs specifically designed for students looking for opportunities to go abroad while also gaining university credit.

 Through a partnership with the Palestinian Ministry of Education, Engage in the West Bank, Palestine can offer academic credit to our currently enrolled university students.
-This makes for the perfect opportunity to travel to Palestine/Israel during your summer, gain hands-on experience in a related field, and work towards your degree all at the same time.
+This makes for the perfect opportunity to travel to Palestine/Israel during your summer, gain hands-on experience in a related field, and work towards your degree simultaneously.

 As a volunteer of the Palestinian Refugees Program, your prime responsibility will be offering educational and cultural services within the Palestinian refugee community.
 Most of Engage in the West Bank, Palestine’s efforts are directed toward education since this is a critical need.
 The importance of working within these camps alongside refugees cannot be overstated.